jhgrins/Quaesta/README.md

 #### Database

 We use DynamoDB for our application.
-To launch a local database quickly for testing, use the following commands.
+After installing `node_modules`, install dynamodb.

 ```
-docker-compose up -d
-node scripts/setupDB.js
+sls dynamodb install
 ```

 This can then be connected to using the following URI environment variable.